 Mr Key and other political leaders start the day early by attending the dawn ceremony at Waitangi.
 After that they will leave Waitangi to make their way back to Auckland and elsewhere to attend other Waitangi Day events.

 No select committees are sitting this week.
 Parliament and the select committees resume next week.

-Next story in Political: Clinton's helped repair NZ-US relationship, says Minister
+Next story in Politics: Clinton's helped repair NZ-US relationship, says Minister

 Copyright © 2013, Radio New Zealand